Clare Devine: 2005–2009

 Clare arrives in the village and secures a job as an events supervisor at The Loft.
 Max Cunningham (Matt Littler) and Sam "O.B."
-O'Brien (Darren Jeffries) both develop an attraction to her, she plays them off against each other and choses to begin a relationship with Max.
+O'Brien (Darren Jeffries) both develop an attraction to her, she plays them off against each other and chooses to begin a relationship with Max.
 Their relationship strengthens and Max invites Clare to move in with him.
 Max and Clare try to keep their relationship a secret from O.B., but discovers the truth and accepts them.
 Clare becomes friends with Mandy Hutchinson (Sarah Jayne Dunn) and Louise Summers (Roxanne McKee).
 Clare participates in a time-share scam ran by Louise's ex-husband Sean Kennedy (Matthew Jay Lewis) while on a holiday.
 Sean begins flirting with Clare, who remains loyal to Max.

 Max takes his young half-brother Tom Cunningham (Ellis Hollins) on holiday and Clare seduces Sean after discovering his wealth.
 Mel Burton (Cassie Powney) catches Clare and Sean together.
 Clare uses Mel's alcoholism against her when she attempts to expose the affair.
 This causes friction between O.B. and Max.
 Clare schemes to turn Max against O.B. and Max proposes to her.
 Tom witnesses a conversation about Clare and Sean's affair, and attempts to turn Max against Tom.
 Max asks O.B. to be his best man despite Clare's scheming.
 On Max's stag night, O.B. discovers that Clare is planning to leave with Max's money.
 Clare plants drugs on O.B. and gets him arrested.
 Once released, O.B. interrupts Max and Clare's wedding and exposes her plan.
 Max does not believe O.B. and punches him.
 Max asks Clare to start a family and she tells Max she is infertile after she was sexually abused as a child.
 Clare convinces Max to give her £50,000, which she plans to use to flee the village.
 Clare has sex with Warren Fox (Jamie Lomas).
 Mel and her twin sister Sophie (Connie Powney) find the CCTV DVD and show O.B..
 The three confront her in the pub and order her to leave Max or they will show him the DVD.
 Clare decides to leave and packs her belongings.
 Max returns claiming The Dog is on fire and she decides to stay.
 After Mel and Sophie's deaths in the fire, Clare visits O.B. in hospital and disposes of the CCTV DVD.